 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
-It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.
+It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

 What is a mortgage broker?

-What does a mortgage broker do?
+What do mortgage brokers do?

 How do mortgage brokers get paid?